Hosts

 The host imports the guest package, and will have automatically generated functions to build each of the Jolt functions.
 For the SHA3 example we looked at in the guest section, the jolt::provable procedural macro generates several functions that can be invoked from the host (shown below):

-• compile_sha3(target_dir) to compile the SHA3 guest to RISC-V
+• compile_sha3(target_dir) compiles the SHA3 guest to RISC-V.

-• build_prover_sha3 returns a closure for the prover, which takes in the same input types as the original function and modifies the output to additionally include a proof.
+• build_prover_sha3 returns a closure for the prover, which takes in the same input types as the original function and returns the output, a proof, and a program_io device.

-• build_verifier_sha3 returns a closure for the verifier, which verifies the proof.
+• build_verifier_sha3 returns a closure for the verifier.
 The verifier closure's parameters comprise of the program input, the claimed output, a bool value claiming whether the guest panicked, and the proof.

 pub fn main() {